A Day of Remembering

 Reading Dog - Meme on Imgur

-Below is a list of novels that relate to Judaism that you may choose to read over the summer.
+Below is a list of novels related to Judaism that you may read over the summer.
 Although I have not yet read all of these books, the majority of these novels have come highly touted.

 The Jewish Book Council has also created a variety of book lists based on interest: Reading Lists